Multi-Armed Bandits for Intelligent Tutoring Systems: User Studies

 \section{User Studies}

-As the final goal of ITS is to provide a more efficient teaching experience to infants we also performed an initial user study aiming both at validating the software infrastructure, the interface and the algorithm itself.
-We considered $5$ different schools in the Bordeaux metropolitan area, each one from a different socio-economic level.
-We had a total of $130$ students from second grade (ages $7-8$ years old) and for each class we divided them into a group whose exercises are proposed using RiARiT and the other using the predefined sequence.
-Some changes in the application have been made during the experimentation and between tests mostly due to obsolete computer systems in some schools.
-Finally, $66$ students have results which can be exploited, $33$ per situation.
-We have so two groups, group A, using the RiARiT algorithm, and group P using the predefined sequence.
+As the final goal of an ITS is to provide a more efficient teaching experience to students, we performed a user study aiming at validating the software infrastructure, the interface and the algorithms themselves \footnote{The software is available at \url{https://github.com/flowersteam/kidlearn_lib}}.
+We want to evaluate principally the learning improvement, the personalization, and the impact of the use of a model.
+We considered $11$ different schools in the Bordeaux metropolitan area.
+We had a total of $400$ students between $7$ and $8$ years old.
+We divided each class into 4 groups, with one control group where student do not use the software and 3 groups where exercises are proposed using : a) Expert Sequence; b) ZPDES; c) RiARiT.
+To measure student learning, students pass a pre-test a few days before using the ITS, and a post-test a few days after using the ITS.
+The control group pass the pre- and post-test at similar time frame but without using the game.